timholy/Cartesian.jl/README.md

 ## Performance improvements for SubArrays

 Julia currently lacks efficient linear-indexing for generic `SubArrays`.
-Consequently, cartesian indexing is currently the only high-performance way to address elements of `SubArray`s.
-Many simple algorithms, like `sum`, can have their performance boosted immensely by implementing them for `SubArray`s using cartesian indexing.
-For example, in 3d it's easy to get a boost on the scale of 100-fold this way.
+Consequently, cartesian indexing is the only high-performance way to address elements of `SubArray`s.
+Many simple algorithms, like `sum`, can have their performance boosted immensely by implementing them for `SubArray`s using `Cartesian`.
+For example, in 3d it's easy to get a boost on the scale of 100-fold.